ToniMacaroni/SaberFactoryLegacy/README.md

 *This mod doesn't have anything to do with the Custom Sabers mod and will not load .saber files*
 *If you want to create your own parts refer to the "How do I create parts" note*
-*You can still install both mods and toogle Saber Factory in the settings to use Custom Sabers*
+*You can still install both mods and toggle Saber Factory in the settings to use Custom Sabers*

 ## How do I install it
 1) Download the "SaberFactory.zip" [Here](https://github.com/ToniMacaroni/SaberFactory/releases)